ajmalrasouli/free-genai-bootcamp-2025/README.md

 An interactive application that helps users learn and practice American Sign Language (ASL) finger spelling using computer vision and machine learning.

 **Key Features:**
-- 👋 Real-time hand tracking and gesture recognition
+- 👋 Real-time hand tracking and gesture recognition using MediaPipe
-- 🤟 ASL finger spelling detection and translation
+- 🤟 ASL finger spelling detection and prediction
+- 🖼️ Displays reference images for predicted letters (placeholders used for D-Z currently)
-- 🏫 Interactive learning mode for practicing ASL alphabet
+- 🏫 Interactive learning and test modes for practicing the ASL alphabet
-- 📊 Performance feedback and accuracy metrics
+- 📊 Performance feedback and accuracy metrics in test mode
-- 🖥️ User-friendly interface with webcam integration
+- 🖥️ User-friendly web interface with webcam integration

 **Technical Stack:**
-- 🖐️ Hand tracking using MediaPipe
+- 🖐️ Hand tracking and landmark extraction using MediaPipe
-- 🧠 Custom TensorFlow model for gesture recognition
+- 🧠 Custom scikit-learn model for gesture recognition (trained on collected landmarks)
 - 📷 Real-time image processing with OpenCV
 - 🌐 Gradio-based web interface

+*Note: For optimal performance, users should train the gesture recognition model using their own hand data by following the instructions in the `finger-spelling/README.md`.*

 ### 3️⃣ Language Learning Portal (lang-portal)
 A comprehensive language learning platform with various activities and tools to help users learn new languages.
 Accessed via port 8009 when run with the launcher.